-Personal Leave - All regular, full time employees are eligible for two (2) noncumulative personal leave days each scholastic year without loss of pay.
-Personal leave should not interfere with the school systems' ability to operate in an efficient and effective way.
+Personal Leave - All regular, full time employees are eligible for three (3) noncumulative personal leave days each scholastic year without loss of pay.
+If the School System State Accountability report card grade is an "A," all 9, 10, and 11-month personnel will earn 2 more noncumulative personal leave days in the following contract year (hereinafter referred to as "Accountability Personal Leave").
+Accountability Personal Leave days shall not compound from year to year.
+All Personal leave should not interfere with the schools systems' ability to operate in an efficient and effective way.
 Except in emergency situations, personal leave must be requested with the employee's principal or supervisor as far in advance of the requested date as possible, but no later than five (5) working days prior to the first date of anticipated leave.
 A request for personal leave must be made in accordance with such procedures as may be established by the Superintendent, or his or her designee.
 It is the responsibility of the principal or other immediate supervisor to determine whether the provisions set forth below are met in granting or denying the request for personal leave.